Content warning, highlight the hidden text between the lines:

 "I'll get you one," Party Girl replied.
 "Where are we going?"

-Alicia stepped over her guest's words.
-"You don't have to get me anything.
-Thank you.
-You don't need to do that."
-She pointed ahead, indicating the dread foliage portal.
-"Through there."
-Thankfully, it was winter, which meant Alicia didn't have to contend with spiders in the bushes.
-They had all migrated to their winter home which was hers.
-Party Girl looked at Alicia, confused.
-The gracious host clambered into the bushes and peeled them back as best she could to allow Party Girl a mostly unimpeded path through the overgrowth.
-Six steps down, keys, door, Jenetti the Yeti.
+Thankfully, it was winter, which meant the spiders in the bushes had all migrated to their winter home home which was also hers.
+Party Girl looked at her host, confused.
+Alicia clambered into the cave of branches and peeled back as many branches as she could to allow Party Girl a mostly unimpeded path through the overgrowth.
+Six steps down.
+Keys, door, Jenetti the Yeti.
 Then she turned on a lamp.

 With a nod toward the ceiling, Alicia replied.
 "Oh.
 There aren't any lights.
 See?"